dcarrsf/algorithm-patterns/16_k_way_merge/README.md

 The K-Way Merge pattern is an algorithmic technique used to efficiently merge K sorted arrays or lists into a single sorted array.
 It's particularly useful when dealing with large datasets that are already partially sorted.
 The pattern leverages the fact that the input lists are pre-sorted to achieve better time complexity compared to sorting all elements from scratch.

-The K-Way Merge is useful because it can significantly reduce the time complexity of merging multiple sorted lists, especially when K is large.
-It's often more efficient than concatenating all lists and then sorting the result.

 [Practice Questions](QUESTIONS.md) | [Examples](examples/)

 ## **Examples**: